jackiehjm/stx-docs/doc/source/introduction/terms.rst

   the data network(s).
 These node types require one or more interface(s) on the data network(s).

+Deployment Tools
+  Tools that make the process of distributing, installing, and managing updates.

+Edge Computing
+  The delivery of computing capabilities to the logical extremes of a network in order to improve the performance, operating cost and reliability of applications and services.
+By shortening the distance between devices and the resources that serve them, and also reducing network hops, edge computing mitigates the latency and bandwidth constraints of today's Internet, ushering in new classes of applications.

+  From `Open Glossary of Edge Computing <https://github.com/State-of-the- Edge/glossary/blob/master/edge-glossary.md#edge-computing>`_

 Infra Network
   A deprecated optional network that was historically used for access to the storage cluster.